-Don’t try to be the next Apple, Coke or BMW.
+Don’t try to be the next Apple, Uber or Netflix.
 Be you, because nobody else can.
 You need the people who share your values to see your product or service and know there’s no choice except to choose you.
 Bringing out brilliant in your business has the power to turn a like-minded customer into a raving fan.

 Because beige brands don’t inspire raving fans.

 Where do I start with developing a brand?

 Many people assume that branding is either the “logo” or something that falls somewhere between the creative and marketing departments.
 It’s actually a CEO-level initiative that drives the momentum of an entire organisation.

 We help define what makes you unique because we believe that to build a successful brand you need two ingredients: uniqueness and authenticity.
 Both come from honestly expressing your purpose and values, which means that you won’t just get customers but you’ll be loved by those that share your beliefs.

 Surprisingly, most companies don’t have a well-articulated understanding of who they are.

 This phase aims to gather existing knowledge about what’s at the heart of your brand, then refine that into five concise statements.